sboulema/NuGetMonitor/README.md

 Compared to the original NuGet Package Manager updating packages is very fast, because the package version is instantly updated without validation against other packages - version conflicts may show up only at the next build and have to be resolved manually.

-Shared package refernces, e.g. in the `Directory.Build.props` file, are handeld gracefully, and will not be replaced by `Update` entries in every project.
+Shared package references, e.g. in the `Directory.Build.props` file, are handled gracefully, and will not be replaced by `Update` entries in every project.

 ![ToolWindow](art/ToolWindow.png)